zascia/dev/primofinans.se/docs/subscribe_users/readme.txt

 before we added reqId, he had another developer activate the feed and change it ti another company called:
-Marketingplatformand this is what stopped working around the time you did the reqId updateHe sent me these details meanwhile for logging in:
+Marketingplatform and this is what stopped working around the time you did the reqId updateHe sent me these details meanwhile for logging in:

 Primofinans:
 jh@lacuna-digital.com